 Tristyn is a 4thyear graduate student.
 She is currently working on a project analyzing the response of the toxic dinoflagellate Karenia brevis to changes in CO2 .
 Processes such as productivity, carbon acquisition and toxin production are investigated.
 Tristyn is also working on a project analyzing the (us)suitability of different commercially available “growth” light sources.
 Further studies with Karenia brevis are planned.

-Adriana S. is currently working on her honors thesis, measuring inorganic carbon uptake using in macrophytes using membrane inlet mass spectrometry.
+Adriana S. has been working on her honors thesis, measuring inorganic carbon uptake in macrophytes using membrane inlet mass spectrometry.

 Angela H. and Ariana G. – former Undergraduate Research Opportunity students and Research Assistants working with Prochlorochoccus and Synechococcus cultures.